OUR FRIENDS

 • Blue storefront of Alveston Fine Arts with large glass windows displaying artwork inside, and a blue awning with white text, including website URL.
 Outside, a small black chair is placed to the left of the entrance.

-Alveston Fine Arts is an eclectic art space based in London’s Notting Hill.
+Alveston Gallery Notting Hill is an eclectic art space based in London’s Notting Hill.
 Founded by Fergus Downey in 2016, the focus has always been on discovering emerging artistic talent and giving back.

 • A man sitting in a chair, with one leg crossed over the other, in front of a large black-and-white portrait of a woman with long, wavy hair on the wall behind him.